opencast/opencast-docker/README.md

 $ docker run -v "/path/to/opencast-etc:/etc/opencast" learnweb/opencast:<distribution>
 ```

 The most important settings however can be configured by [environment variables](https://docs.docker.com/engine/reference/run/#env-environment-variables).
 You can use this functionally to generate new configuration files.
 For this start a new container with specific variables and execute the `app:init` command.
-This will
-ensure you haven't missed anything, write the configuration files and exit.
-Then you can copy the files to a target folder:
+This will ensure you haven't missed anything, write the configuration files and exit.
+Then you can copy the files to a target directory:

 ```sh
 $ docker run --name opencast_generate_config \